vivian13maker/The-advanced-work-of-Object-detection-based-on-FPGAs/README.md

 # The advanced work of Object detection based on FPGAs

-This repository provides an up-to-date the list of studies addressing imbalance problems in object detection.
+This repository provides an up-to-date the list of studies, which is the advanced work of object detection based on FPGAs.
+We plan to update the platform in the long term.
 It follows the taxonomy provided in the following paper (please cite the paper if you benefit from this repository):

 Tao S, Kai Z, Zhe C, Qian M, Jiawen W, Lu W, "FPGA-based accelerator for object detection:A comprehensive review"